demergent-labs/azle/examples/ckbtc/README.md

     ![image](https://github.com/demergent-labs/azle/assets/5455419/564bc367-e6b3-4ccd-81a9-917089da67da)

-    Make note of the identity number it generated and the click "I saved it, continue".
+    Make note of the identity number it generated and then click "I saved it, continue".

 2. Mint some BTC

-    Back on the frontend site copy the bitcoin deposit address as shown below
+    Back on the frontend site copy the bitcoin deposit address as shown below:

     ![image](https://github.com/demergent-labs/azle/assets/5455419/3d6ac20e-e1eb-4d90-a65a-460f8242d8fd)